Last updated: 27 September 2020

 2) GPL Vault: Not everyone’s favourite website, but the WordPress licensing system means premium plugins can be redistributed at low or no cost by third parties.

-I pay $87 a year to GPL Vault to access all sorts of expensive WordPress plugins, including WP Rocket — which speeds up my site by caching files.
+I pay $87 a year to GPL Vault to access all sorts of expensive WordPress plugins for experimentation purposes.

 So I looked for a cheaper, long-term alternative and found Sendy.